Yunnan Ethnic Minorities - 25 Glorious Gems on the Glittering Necklace of Yunnan

 Bai Group (White Group literally) people mainly admire the while color, so hats, clothes and shoes in white are mainly seen and the key feature of Bai ethnic group.
 In Dali, Bai men wear white tops, embroidery loincloths or belts, and blue or black pants.
 If he is an adult, he would wear a little exquisite embroidery bag with patterns meaning love and happiness, which is the nice product of the clever and wise girls of Bai Group.
 For women in Dali, they wear white or light colored tops with embroidered loincloths, blue pants and embroidered shoes.
 Besides, an unmarried girl usually braids her hair and ties a red string on the white kerchiefs, which better show her lovely and beautiful appearance.

-About 34 km from Dali Old Town, Xizhou Ancient Town is honored as “The Museum of Bai Architecture” with more than 100 old Bai traditional buildings.
+About 34 km from Dali Old Town, Xizhou Village is honored as “The Museum of Bai Architecture” with more than 100 old Bai traditional buildings.
 It has kept the buildings from Ming, Qing and Modern China.
 Explore Seven Inch Book Mansion, Yang’s Family Courtyard and Yan’s Family Courtyard.
-In Yang’s Family Courtyard, visitors could enjoy the Three-courses Tea of Bai Ethnic Minority.
+In Yang’s Family Courtyard, visitors could enjoy the Three-course Tea of Bai Ethnic Minority.

 Dali Old Town